SoftwareQuTech/qoala-mlir/docs/developer-guide/working-with-mlir.md

 }
 ```

-The first argument to `Pass<…>` is the CLI mnemonic (`--my-pass`).
-The second is the op type the pass anchors on (typically `mlir::ModuleOp` or a function-like op such as `qmem::FuncOp`).
+The first argument to `Pass<…>` is the CLI mnemonic (`--my-pass`), and the second is the op type the pass anchors on (typically `mlir::ModuleOp` or a function-like op such as `qmem::FuncOp`).
 Declaring an anchor type here immediately introduces a dependency on the dialect the pass anchors to.

 ### Wire the TableGen output into CMake

-Using the pass declaration in the `.td` file TableGen (via CMake) can generate a `MyPass.h.inc` header which is the base for the real pass header file:
+Using the pass declaration in the `.td` file, TableGen (via CMake) can generate a `MyPass.h.inc` header which is the base for the real pass header file:

 ```cmake
 set(LLVM_TARGET_DEFINITIONS MyPass.td)